BakedAleska/Roblox-Studio-Lua-Portfolio/README.md

 # 🎮 Roblox Studio Luau Portfolio

 Welcome to my public development portfolio — a collection of modular systems, mechanics, and tools created using **Roblox Studio** and the **Luau** scripting language.
-This repository showcases the structure, style, and systems I've refined over 4+ years of development experience.
+This repository showcases the structure, style, and systems I've refined over 2+ years of development experience.

 ---

 ## 📌 About

-I’m currently working on a solo project in active development.
+I’m currently working on a small project in active development.
 Most examples here are pulled directly or abstracted from systems I use in that project.

 ---